Abuna: History

 Historically the Abun of the Ethiopian Church was appointed by the Pope of Alexandria and Patriarch of All Africa, who had diocesan authority over Ethiopia and the rest of Africa, at the request of the Emperor and, in historic times, after paying a substantial fee to the Muslim government for the privilege.
 The Abun would be selected from the membership of the Monastery of Saint Anthony.
 Although several Abuns might be appointed at one time, a request in 1140 to appoint enough to consecrate a metropolitan was refused.

-The candidate frequently lacked knowledge of the native language and even with the local customs of the Ethiopian church.
+The candidate frequently lacked knowledge of the native language and even the local customs of the Ethiopian church.
 As a result, most Abuns had a minimal influence on both Ethiopian religion and politics.
 His authority eventually was filled in ecclesiastical matters by the Ichege or Abbot of the Monastery of Debre Libanos in Shewa, the sole possessor of this particular title in Ethiopia.
 (This title is now customarily held by the patriarch of the Ethiopian Orthodox Tewahedo Church.)

-Visitors to Ethiopia at this time, such as Francisco Álvares in the 16th century and Remedius Prutky in the 18th century, were amazed at the mass ordination of deacons and priests with little more than a wave of the cross and a prayer, which was the Abuns principal duty.
+Visitors to Ethiopia at this time, such as Francisco Álvares in the 16th century, and Remedius Prutky in the 18th century, were amazed at the mass ordination of deacons and priests with little more than a wave of the cross and a prayer, which was the Abuns principal duty.

 After many centuries, Emperor Haile Selassie I of Ethiopia, the last reigning Oriental Christian monarch in the world, reached an agreement with the Coptic Orthodox Church in Alexandria, Egypt, on 13 July 1948.
 This led to the promotion of the Church of Ethiopia to the rank of an autocephalous Patriarchate.
 Five bishops were immediately consecrated by the Coptic Orthodox Pope of Alexandria.
 They later elected an Ethiopian patriarch for their church following the death of Abuna Qerellos IV, the last Copt to lead the Church of Ethiopia.
 The first Patriarch of Ethiopia was Abuna Basilios, who was consecrated 14 January 1951.

 The current Patriarch of Ethiopia is Abune Mathias, who succeeded Abune Paulos upon his death August 16, 2012.